remembering the first world war

 Kate Kennedy is Associate Director of the Oxford Centre for Life-Writing, Fellow of Wolfson College, Oxford, and author of a forthcoming biography of Ivor Gurney.

 Trudi Tate is Fellow of Clare Hall, Affiliated Lecturer in the Faculty of English, Cambridge, and Director of Literature Cambridge.
-Her books include Modernism, History and the First World War (rev. edn 2013).
+Her books include Modernism, History and the First World War (rev. edn 2013), Women's Fiction and the Great War, and Women, Men and the Great War.
 Website.

 Both lecturers have published widely on the First World War.
 Their joint publications include The Silent Morning: Culture and Memory After the Armistice (2013) and special issues of the journals First World War Studies (2011) and the Ivor Gurney Journal (2007).

 All ages are are welcome to join us for a taste (or a reminder) of the best of university education.
 Free place for a teacher bringing 5+ students.
 Contact us for details: email@example.com